Happy Mother’s Day Email Campaign Ideas Your Audience Will Adore

 Make it easy to find presents on a budget

-Everyone wants to make their moms happy but not everyone has enough disposable money.
+Everyone wants to make their moms happy but not everyone has enough disposable income.
 You can help them by creating a guide with gifts categorized by budget.

 Source: Milled

 Look at this Mother’s Day email from Najo.
-They created several gift guides, including the guide for those on a budget — and they put the latter on top of the email so customers can easily find how to save money but still buy a great present.
+The company created several gift guides, including the guide for those on a budget — and it put the latter on top of the email so customers can easily find how to save money but still buy a great present.

 Use a catchy call-to-action

 CTAs like “Shop now”, “Read more”, and “Choose a gift” usually work well, but sometimes it’s great to choose something more enticing and non-trivial.
-Create a call-to-action that immediately grabs the attention and creates a cozy holiday atmosphere.
+Find a call-to-action that immediately grabs attention and creates a cozy holiday atmosphere.

 Choose powerful images